chonyy/AI-basketball-analysis/README.md

 ## Future plans
-1. Host it on azure web app service.
+[] Change the model to a more efficient YOLOv4
+[] Implement SORT Tracking algorithm to filter out false detection [] Improve the visual effect
-2. Improve the efficiency, making it executable on web app services.
+[] Improve the efficiency, making it executable on web app services.